-New Zealand has been going to the Venice Biennale since 2001.
-While this declares our internationalism, some of our chosen artists have taken the opportunity to tackle old themes of national identity, playing on the Biennale’s old-school official national-pavilion structure, so reminiscent of World’s Fairs and Expos.
+New Zealand has been going to the Venice Biennale since 2001, declaring our internationalism.
+However, some of our chosen artists have taken the opportunity to tackle old themes of national identity, playing on the Biennale’s anachronistic national-pavilion structure, so reminiscent of World’s Fairs and Expos.

 This Is New Zealand re-presents Venice works (by Michael Stevenson, Michael Parekōwhai, and Simon Denny), alongside New Zealand works created for World’s Fairs, Expos, and other diplomatic contexts (by Marcus King, John Drawbridge, Inia Te Wiata, Hugh Macdonald, Para Matchitt, Douglas Lilburn, and Fiona Pardington), and films, TV ads, and early tourism campaigns.
 There are also new projects exploring national iconography (by Bronwyn Holloway-Smith, Gavin Hipkins, and Emil McAvoy).